Masters of the Universe (1987 film): Critical response

+Accolades

+The film was nominated for Best Science Fiction Film, Best Costumes (Julie Weiss) and Best Special Effects (Richard Edlund) at the 15th Saturn Awards, where Gary Goddard also received a special Silver Scroll Award for Outstanding Achievement.
+At the 1988 Fantasporto Festival, the film was nominated for Best Film and won Best Special Effects.
+Billy Barty was nominated for a Golden Raspberry Award for Worst Supporting Actor for the film at the 8th Golden Raspberry Awards.

 Legacy

 The commercial failure of Masters of the Universe, among other films such as Superman IV: The Quest for Peace and Lifeforce, contributed to the eventual closure of Cannon Films.
 Masters of the Universe was Lundgren's first leading role in a feature film following his success in Rocky IV and he later labeled it as his least favorite film role.
-Conversely, Langella considers Skeletor one of his favorite roles.
+Langella considers Skeletor one of his favorite roles.
+The year the film was released also saw a sharp decline in the Masters of the Universe brand, with sales of He-Man toys falling 98% in 1987 compared to the year before, which former Mattel designer Roger Sweet attributed at least in part to an oversupply of toys that went unsold.

 Skeletor's question to He-Man ("Tell me about the loneliness of good, He-Man.
 Is it equal to the loneliness of evil?") is slightly reworded in the Injustice vs. Masters of the Universe, a comic crossover with the Injustice franchise.

-Gwildor, a character created for Masters of the Universe as a replacement for Orko due to the complexity of the character to make in live action, was featured in 2024's Masters of the Universe: Revolution.
-In it he serves much of the same role of inventor as he does in the film, and also poses as a foil to Orko.
+Gwildor, a character created for Masters of the Universe as a replacement for Orko due to the complexity of the character to make in live action and portrayed by Barty, was featured in 2024's Masters of the Universe: Revolution voiced by Ted Biaselli.
+In it he serves much of the same role of inventor as he does in the film, and also poses as a foil to Orko (Griffin Newman).

-Other media
+Franchise

 Canceled sequel

-In 1987, Globus announced a sequel, Masters of the Universe 2, at the Cannes Film Festival.
+In 1987, Globus announced a sequel, Masters of the Universe 2, at the 1987 Cannes Film Festival.
 Despite Lundgren's refusal to reprise the role—reportedly because he disliked the first film and instead chose to star in Cannon's Red Scorpion (1989)—the project moved forward with surfer Laird Hamilton cast as his replacement.
 Director Albert Pyun was attached to the project, having also been linked to Cannon's planned Spider-Man adaptation, with both films reportedly set to have budgets of $2 million.
 However, due to Cannon's financial troubles after the box-office failures of the first Masters film and Superman IV (1987), the company refused to pay Mattel the royalties for the use of the characters.
 Mattel, moreover, was not pleased with the sequel's script, and the whole project was canceled.
 The film rights thus reverted to Mattel.
 To avoid wasting the sets and costumes already prepared for the sequel (and for an unmade Spider-Man film), Cannon produced a small, low-budget movie starring Jean-Claude Van Damme, which they titled Cyborg (1989).